new Stem cell therapy for Autoimmune Disease

 Risk factors of Autoimmune Diseases

-Over the last 40 years, regenerative medical researchers have also noted a steep rise in autoimmune diseases that may be contributed to exposure to environmental exposure to solvents and chemicals.
+Over the last 40 years, regenerative medical researchers have also noted a steep rise in autoimmune diseases that may be attributed to environmental exposure to solvents and chemicals.
 Other suspected risk factors for developing autoimmune disease & arthritis include food high in fat, artificial sugars, and processed foods.
 Learn about healthy fats for breakfast and dinner.
-It is believed that some processed foods lead to systemic inflammation, which can trigger an immune response.
-Other known factors that can increase the risk of having autoimmune disease include age, genetics, gender, viral & bacterial infections.[2]
+Some processed foods are believed to lead to systemic inflammation, which can trigger an immune response.
+Other known factors that can increase the risk of having autoimmune disease include age, genetics, gender, viral and bacterial infections.[2]

 The 10 Common Autoimmune Diseases in 2024

-The list of autoimmune diseases is quite large with more than 100 known types autoimmune inflammatory disorders but 10 of the most common ones include:
+The list of autoimmune diseases is quite extensive, with more than 100 known types of autoimmune inflammatory disorders, but 10 of the most common ones include:

-1. Type 1 diabetes (TD1) was previously known as juvenile diabetes or insulin-dependent diabetes is a chronic autoimmune disease where our pancreas produces very little or no insulin.
-Our pancreas is responsible for producing the hormone insulin, which regulates our blood sugar levels.
+1. Type 1 diabetes (TD1), previously known as juvenile diabetes or insulin-dependent, is a chronic autoimmune disease where our pancreas produces very little or no insulin.
+Our pancreas produces the hormone insulin, which regulates our blood sugar levels.
 Their immune system attacks insulin-producing cells for patients with type 1 diabetes, which slowly destroys pancreatic function.
-Over time, higher blood sugar levels damage blood vessels and surrounding organs like the kidneys, eyes, peripheral nerves and can lead to heart failure.
+Over time, higher blood sugar levels damage blood vessels and surrounding organs like the kidneys, eyes, and peripheral nerves and can lead to heart failure.

-2. Rheumatoid Arthritis (RA) is an common systemic autoimmune rheumatic disease and chronic inflammatory disorder that affects various joints in the body but can affect other areas.
-A diagnosis of rheumatoid arthritis can lead to low red blood cell counts, inflammation around the heart and lungs.
-RA typically results in painful swollen joints in the wrists and hands.
+2. Rheumatoid Arthritis (RA) is a common systemic autoimmune rheumatic disease and chronic inflammatory disorder that affects various joints but can affect other areas.
+A diagnosis of rheumatoid arthritis can lead to low red blood cell counts and inflammation around the heart and lungs.
+RA typically results in painful, swollen joints in the wrists and hands.
 Patients with RA often report pain and stiffness following periods of rest.
 Unlike osteoarthritis (OA), which commonly affects older adults as they get older, autoimmune rheumatoid arthritis can start in the early 30s or sometimes sooner.

 3. Multiple sclerosis (MS) is an autoimmune disease that attacks and damages the myelin sheath (central nervous system) and spinal cord.
 The myelin sheath is the protective coating surrounding nerve cells and motor neurons.
 Myelin is primarily made up of fatty substances and proteins.
-The myelin sheath helps electrical impulses and neurotransmitters send and receive paracrine signals quickly and efficiently along in the central nervous system.
-Damage to myelin sheath results in slowing down the speed of messages between the brain and spinal cord.
+The myelin sheath helps electrical impulses, and neurotransmitters send and receive paracrine signals quickly and efficiently in the central nervous system—damage to the myelin sheath results in slowing down the speed of messages between the brain and spinal cord.
 Over time, the damage leads to other symptoms like neuropathy, visual disturbances, numbness, prickling (pins and needles), balance issues, weakness, thinking, memory problems, and trouble walking.
-There are several types of neurological autoimmune diseases including Multiple sclerosis which can progress at different speeds.
-Statistics show that multiple sclerosis t cell reductions affects women more often than men an usually begins between the ages of 18 and 40.
+There are several types of neurological autoimmune diseases, including Multiple sclerosis, which can progress at different speeds.
+Statistics show that multiple sclerosis t-cell reductions affect women more often than men and usually begin between the ages of 18 and 40.

 4. The systemic lupus erythematosus (SLE) is another common autoimmune disease.
 In SLE, the immune system mistakenly attacks healthy tissue throughout the body.
-In the 19th century, lupus was thought of as a skin disease because of a typical rash that it produces and tnf induced psoriasis.
-The most common type of lupus is a systemic version that typically affects organs like the kidneys, brain, and heart but can also result in severe joint pain, chronic fatigue, cardiovascular issues and body rashes.
-The underlying causes of lupus erythematosus are still unknown but doctors believe it may be due to heredity causes, bacterial or viral infections, reaction to medications, or prolonged exposure to ultraviolet light.
+In the 19th century, lupus was considered a skin disease because of the typical rash that it produces and TNF-induced psoriasis.
+The most common type of lupus is a systemic version that typically affects organs like the kidneys, brain, and heart but can also result in severe joint pain, chronic fatigue, cardiovascular issues, and body rashes.
+The underlying causes of lupus erythematosus are still unknown.
+Still, doctors believe it may be due to heredity causes, bacterial or viral infections, medication reactions, or prolonged exposure to ultraviolet light.
 Lupus can affect patients of all ages (including children).
 However, it is most often diagnosed in women during childbearing years.
 Women are affected by lupus far more than men.
 Learn about stem cell therapy for lupus.

-6. Hashimoto’s thyroiditis (HT) – also known as chronic lymphocytic thyroiditis is an autoimmune condition where the immune system attacks and damages the patients’ thyroid glands, causing it to produce less thyroid hormone an underactive thyroid.
+6. Hashimoto’s thyroiditis (HT) – also known as chronic lymphocytic thyroiditis, is an autoimmune condition where the immune system attacks and damages the patients’ thyroid glands, causing them to produce less thyroid hormone and an underactive thyroid.
 HT can be a life-threatening disease that develops after long-term hypothyroidism, often due to untreated Hashimoto’s disease.
 Signs and symptoms of HT include:

 • Drowsiness